TCannonx/final_year_project/README.md

 # Final year project Repository

+### Hosted Dashboard link
+Click the link to try the Dashboard for yourself: [Link To Dashboard](https://tcannonx-final-year-project-dashboard-z8npzn.streamlit.app/)

 This repository contains the code and datasets necessary to complete an analysis on predicting football player positions and identifying similarities between players from the world's top football leagues.
 The objective of this project is to utilize data retrieved from a 3rd party source to make accurate predictions on players' positions and explore clustering and classification methods using past season's performance data.

 ### Dataset